zackhanni/Soma-website-classic/_posts/2015-08-02-rates-services.md

 - - -

-# Beats
+# Music Production and Beats

-Lease or buy exclusive rights

-$30-$50 per song
+<a href="https://soundcloud.com/somastudios/sets/beats-for-sale" target="SoundCloud Beats For Sale">Listen to our beats on SoundCloud</a>

-<a href="https://www.beatstars.com/soundslikesoma/feed" target="Beats For Sale on BeatStars">Listen to our beats on BeatStars</a>
+<a href="https://www.beatstars.com/soundslikesoma/feed" target="Beats For Sale on BeatStars">Buy / Listen to our recent beats on BeatStars</a>

-(more demos and beats at bottom of website)

 **_...OR contact us about custom beats_**